 Meeting return objectives in an environment where expected returns across publicly-traded risk assets are lower bolsters the appeal of expanding the investment horizon through the use of alternatives.
 Alternative investments: Improving portfolio performance provides a comprehensive overview of the different asset classes investors can integrate into their portfolios more broadly – private equity, hedge funds, real estate, infrastructure, and commodities – and how to do so.
 We believe investors that add exposure to alternatives under the guidance of sophisticated managers will be able to improve the risk/reward profile of their portfolios through superior returns and diversification benefits.

-Enhancing diversification in a low-yield world, outlines a set of solutions given the likelihood that developed market debt will fail to provide the same degree of ballast to portfolios during equity market drawdowns.
+Another soon-to-be-released paper, Enhancing Diversification in a low-yield world, expected publication December 2020, outlines a set of solutions given the likelihood that developed market debt will fail to provide the same degree of ballast to portfolios during equity market drawdowns.
 While there is no perfect substitute for the safest sovereign debt, Chinese sovereign bonds are among the best solutions to serve as a structural replacement in portfolios.
 Within foreign exchange and commodities, we have also identified tactical liquid diversifiers that behave similarly to bonds during risk-off episodes with a minimal drag during risk-on periods.
 Dynamic risk strategies may also allow investors to increase exposure to asset classes with higher expected returns while directly managing drawdown risks.

-Asset Allocation with ESG: Challenges and opportunities for the efficient frontier aims to examine the benefits and obstacles involved in adopting a sustainable investment approach at the portfolio level, and whether this has implications for the efficient frontier.
+An additional forthcoming paper, Asset Allocation with ESG: Challenges and opportunities for the efficient frontier, aims to examine the benefits and obstacles involved in adopting a sustainable investment approach at the portfolio level, and whether this has implications for the efficient frontier.
 This is accomplished through an extensive overview of the academic literature surrounding ESG investing and an original empirical analysis of the available data.
-Expected publication first quarter 2021.

-We believe the key to delivering strong performance in the years to come will be driven by how investors navigate lower expected returns, increased diversification in a low yield world and incorporating ESG into the investment process.
-We hope you will find this series an informative guide on the opportunities available to overcome these challenges.
+We believe the key to delivering strong performance in the years to come will be driven by how investors navigate lower expected returns, increased diversification in a low yield world and incorporating ESG into investment process.
+We hope you will find this series a formative guide on the opportunities available to overcome these challenges.